A calm golden retriever sitting on a loose leash beside its pet parent on a Sonoran Desert sidewalk in Mesa, Arizona at sunset

 Arizona's only CAB-ICB Certified Canine Behaviorist through International Canine Behaviourists, and one of only three in the United States, with more than 35 years of experience working with severe aggression, reactivity, and complex canine behavior cases.

-By identifying the underlying causes of aggression and other behavior problems and improving emotional regulation, Will helps pet parents across Mesa build safer, calmer, and more predictable relationships with their dogs.
+By improving emotional regulation, Will helps pet parents across Mesa build safer, calmer, and more predictable relationships with their dogs.

 M.S.